AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 Pattern providers can be swapped between normal and flat in a crafting grid.

+# Settings

-Pattern providers have a variety of modes.
-Blocking mode stops the provider from pushing a new batch of ingredients if there are already ingredients in the machine.
-There are also options to lock the provider under various redstone conditions, or until the result of the previous craft is inserted into that specific pattern provider.
+Pattern providers have a variety of modes:

+- **Blocking Mode** stops the provider from pushing a new batch of ingredients if there are already ingredients in the machine.
+- **Lock Crafting** can lock the provider under various redstone conditions, or until the result of the previous craft is inserted into that specific pattern provider.
+- The provider can be shown or hidden on <ItemLink id="pattern_access_terminal" />s.

 # Recipe